An object that presents a custom interface for a delivered local or remote notification.

 To define a notification content app extension, add a Notification Content extension target to the Xcode project containing your app.
 The default Xcode template contains a source file and storyboard for your view controller.
 The

 Info file of the extension comes mostly configured.
 Specifically, the

 com, and the

 NSExtension key is set to the name of the project’s storyboard file.
 However, the

-NSExtension key contains a dictionary of additional keys and values, some of which you must configure manually:
+NSExtension key contains a dictionary of additional keys and values, which are listed in Table 1.

-If the notification category includes custom actions, the system automatically adds action buttons to your notification interface; do not create those buttons yourself.
+If the notification category includes custom actions, the system automatically adds action buttons to your notification interface; don't create those buttons yourself.
 If your view controller implements the optional

 did method, the system calls that method to respond to any selected actions.
-If your view controller does not implement that method, the system delivers the selected action to your app for handling.
+If your view controller doesn't implement that method, the system delivers the selected action to your app for handling.

 The system prevents the delivery of touch events to your view controller while it is onscreen.
 Do not install gesture recognizers or rely on touch events in your interface.

 For information about how to implement your notification content app extension, see Customizing the Appearance of Notifications.